 The Thursday Next series starting with The Eyre Affair by Jasper Fforde.
 A ludicrous detective series in the vein of Douglas Adams based in a parallel universe where being a literary detective is a real (if not lucrative) job.
 I read most of the books while commuting in London and would always get strange looks while I laughed along.
 Perfect for when life is too serious.

 Jane Austen’s novels.
-Yup, I love a bit of Austen.
-She really made her characters breathe and I love revisiting them to see any nuances (which there are plenty of) that I may have missed.
+Worlds and characters are what hook me and Austen’s books are overflowing with both.
 Mansfield Park and Persuasion are the two I revisit the most, followed by Sense & Sensibility and Pride & Prejudice.
-Despite the novel of Emma being a masterpiece in English literature, I’m afraid I never really liked the character of Emma so she and Northanger don’t get as much of a look in (sorry!).
+Despite the novel of Emma being a masterpiece in English literature, I studied her at school which seems to have put me off the character of Emma permanently, so she and Northanger don’t get as much of a look in (sorry!).
 Like the characters in Harry Potter, I really feel like I know the characters that live inside these books.

 A couple of other standouts which are begging to be listed are – Daughter of Smoke & Bone by Laini Taylor, One Day by David Nicholls, The Beginning Woods by Malcolm McNeill, Ink & Bone by Rachel Caine, The Guernsey Literary & Potato Peel Pie Society by Mary Ann Shaffer, Knights of the Borrowed Dark by Dave Rudden, and The 13 ½ lives of Captain Bluebear by Walter Moérs.
 There are many, many more but that probably gives you an idea of what I enjoy.